JetBlue to review procedures after pilot meltdown -CEO

-The CEO of JetBlue said on Wednesday he personally knows the pilot whose erratic behaviour led to a diverted flight and that there were no earlier signs of problems, although the airline will review its procedures after the incident.
+March 28 The CEO of JetBlue said on Wednesday he personally knows the pilot whose erratic behavior led to a diverted flight and that there were no earlier signs of problems, although the airline will review its procedures after the incident.

 Passenger video of the situation shows Osbon ranting about Israel and Iran, among other things.